Are We Guilty or Innocent?

 Do you want to hear the funniest, most ridiculous story I've ever heard?
 There's a pretty good chance you'll actually chuckle out loud...it's that good.

-A few weeks ago, one of our loyal egg customers was kind enough to make her colleague some of our eggs.
+One of our loyal egg customers was kind enough to make her colleague some of our eggs.
 Let's call this colleague well educated...very well educated.

 After looking at the eggs on his plate he was rather concerned and wanted to know what we injected our eggs with to get them to be that color.